 - Provides a framework to categorize interactions between PCMH and PCMH-N practices

 - Offers principles for development of care coordination agreements

-In 2015, the Michigan Blues designated more than 4,340 physicians in more than 1,550 practices across the state as patient-centered medical homes based on their progress in implementing PCMH capabilities and qualities, and based on high performance on quality and use measures.
+In 2015, the Michigan Blues designated more than 4,340 physicians in 1,551 practices across the state as patient-centered medical homes based on their progress in implementing PCMH capabilities and qualities, and based on high performance on quality and use measures.

 The PCMH model emphasizes coordination across all points in the patient’s care experience.
 PCMH-designated physicians earn fee uplifts for office visits, to compensate them for the extra time and effort required to practice as a medical home.
 PCMH-Neighbor physicians also can earn fee uplifts for incorporating patient-centered characteristics and coordinating with PCMH practices.

 More information about Patient-Centered Medical Homes: